droidcon/gitbook-2016-berlin-barcamp/sessions/photosphere_bodemann.md

 *What is a Photosphere?
 *How to generate?
- - low quality image of google phone
+ - annoying way of creating a photosphere using an Android phone and the Google Photo App
- - Camera one 360
+ - Camera from LG/Samsung/Ricoh
- - Use blender
+ - Use blender and Cycles Renderer
- - Chance metainformation of an jpeg
+ - Change meta information (exif) of an jpeg
- -Live coding with blender
+ - live demo with Blender and Android Studio

 *What to do with a Photospehere
  - "Little Planet" Pictures
- -Apps (Speaker shows code in Android Studio)
+ - Apps (Speaker shows code in Android Studio)
+ - Fun